Patient education: Food poisoning (foodborne illness) (Beyond the Basics)

 Norovirus — Norovirus infection is the most common foodborne illness and is often acquired when infected food handlers contaminate the food they are preparing (eg, in restaurants).
 Norovirus is very infectious and easily passed from person to person.
 Symptoms usually start 24 to 48 hours after exposure with nausea, vomiting, diarrhea, and abdominal pain.
 Most cases resolve without medical treatment.

-Listeria monocytogenes — Listeria is a bacteria that can be found in unpasteurized or contaminated milk, soft cheese, and other dairy products or in contaminated processed/delicatessen meats, hot dogs, and smoked seafood.
+Listeria monocytogenes — Listeria is a bacteria that has traditionally been found in unpasteurized or contaminated milk, soft cheese, and other dairy products or in contaminated processed/delicatessen meats, hot dogs, and smoked seafood.
+More recently, Listeria monocytogenes has been found in a variety of other ready-to-eat foods such as hummus, sunflower seeds, and frozen vegetables.
 Listeria infection may cause gastrointestinal symptoms, which usually develop within 24 hours and include fever, watery diarrhea, nausea, vomiting, headache, and pains in joints and muscles.
 A much more serious infection, known as listeriosis, may occur one to three weeks later if the bacteria invade the bloodstream.
 Listeriosis can occur without any of the gastrointestinal symptoms.
 Listeriosis is usually seen in pregnant women or older adults and the immunocompromised.
 (See "Treatment, prognosis, and prevention of Listeria monocytogenes infection".)

 Other microorganisms — More than 200 different microbes are known to cause food poisoning.
 Detailed information about some of these microbes is available separately.
 (See "Differential diagnosis of microbial foodborne disease".)